 The St. Marcus Fine Arts Series launched in September of 2019 shortly after the rebuild of its spectacular 34-rank pipe organ.
 The series aims at bringing together the greater community to hear notable music by expert talent.
 Concerts take place in the beautiful church sanctuary built in 1913, with its wonderful acoustics.
 Concerts are followed by a beer and wine reception to visit with artists and fellow attendees.
 Concerts are free and open to the community.

-Fine Arts Series Committee Members: Joel Schwartz, Mark Jeske, Lenny Hanson, Jerry Seigmann, Alex Randazzo and David Porth
+Fine Arts Series Committee Members: Joel Schwartz, Mark Jeske, Lenny Hanson, Jerry Seigmann, David Porth, and Shelly Fink

 Donations are appreciated to offset the cost of these events.